I was offered a free villa in Hollywood, but I said no thank you, I prefer to live in Italy

 Today we’ll visit Sorano and Pitigliano, two tiny but bright gems in the Tuscanian crown.
 These Etruscan towns, hewn in tufa rocks, keep the ancient spirit to this day.
 Not many tourists, let alone photographers, visit these settlements, so we’re in for a rare treat: narrow and steep cobblestone alleys, potted flowers outside of house doors, mossy red bricks and fantastic colors.
 We’ll have a lunch in Pitigliano, and after the sunset shoot, finally return to our villa for dinner.
 (B/L/D)

 Yes, this is our last day – and yes, we still have to get up before dawn.
 We’ll have our morning session near the villa, though.
-Then breakfast, and after that we pack our bags and leave for Florence.
+Then breakfast, and after that we pack our bags and leave to Rome.
 At 1-2 pm we drop you off at the Rome Fiumincino airport. (В)

 Total price: 3900 USD per person twin share (full board, 3-course meals, all transfers, wine tasting etc)